-Electric Nation is seeking to recruit over 500 electric vehicle (EV) owners (including pure electric and plug-in hybrids) to take part in the largest trial of its kind.
 Participants will charge their cars at home using a smart charger which can manage when and how their vehicle battery charges.
 The findings of the trial will help electricity network operators to manage the effect of the additional load caused by charging EVs on the local electricity network.
 This is essential for the security of electricity networks in the future and the decarbonisation of the transport sector which is responsible for approximately 21% of the UK’s greenhouse gas emissions.

-We are looking for up to 700 people buying or leasing new electric vehicles to take part in a trial to ensure the UK can charge electric vehicles at peak times as the numbers of EVs rise.
+Electric Nation has recruited 700 people buying or leasing new electric vehicles to take part in a trial to ensure the UK can charge electric vehicles at peak times as the numbers of EVs rise.

 Trial participants will get a free smart charger installed, benefits include: